Achiket123/core/jsonschema/api-docs.md

 <a name="objectstorageproviderscloudflarer2"></a>
 #### objectStorage\.providers\.cloudflareR2: object

-ProviderCredentials contains credentials and configuration for a storage provider Given most provides had a smiliar set of credentials and only some minor exceptions we consolidated into a single struct to make it easier to manage and extend
+ProviderConfigs contains configuration for all storage providers This is structured to allow easy extension for additional providers in the future

 **Properties**